ceymard/dory/README.md

     - Which containers are new
     - Which were removed
     - Which were orphaned
+* Group backups logically -- an app may have data beyond only its database

 You can have as many servers running as you like ; you pay for google's database anyway.

 # What does it not do ?

 Dory does not backup a container running profile.
 You need to manage those yourself for instance with some `docker-compose.yml` files that you put on a git somewhere.
-It only cares about data containers, which generally don't change and just have
+It only cares about data containers, which generally don't change and just have.

+Or you can always create a data container mounted on your docker-compose directory and tell dory to backup it.

 # Best practices

 Have a data container (just like docker's doc say !) since the identifier of the backup takes the container hash in it -- it will change everytime you recreate it otherwise.

+# Stories

+## What happens if a slave loses its connection with the master.
+Will informations be lost ? (should the informations be local to a node ? should it be replicated ? should an alert be generated if the master does not see a slave anymore ? should backups be still done even in the event of losing a connection ?)

+## I want to know if a container does not exist anymore

+## I want to flag a container to be backuped

+## I want to delete a backup

+## My container changed, and I want to keep it backuping elsewhere